tadija/AERecord/README.md

 let managedObjects = AERecord.executeFetchRequest(request)
 ```

-Of course, all of the often needed requests for creating, finding or deleting entities are already ready to be used, so just keep reading.
+Of course, all of the often needed requests for creating, finding or deleting entities are already there, so just keep reading.

 #### Creating
 ```swift